LonghornEVTOL/longhorn-evtol/docs/vehicle/baseline.md

 **Status:** Preliminary.
 The numbers come from manufacturer data where it exists and from engineering estimates where it does not; estimates are marked.
 Thrust stand testing replaces them, and the baseline is frozen at the Preliminary Design Review (PDR).
 Changes after PDR go through configuration management.

-Last updated: 14 September 2026 (v1 replaces v0, which double-counted the coaxial penalty and overstated hover power by about 2×)
+Last updated: 14 September 2026

 ---